-Deception Pass State Park has been given the title of one of the top must visit state parks in Washington.
+Deception Pass State Park has been given the title of one of the top must visit parks in the state of Washington.
 And for good reason.
-With a deep dive into the intense greens of the Pacific Northwest and incredible water views, who wouldn’t rank this as one of the top state parks?
+With a deep dive into the intense greens of the Douglas firs and old-growth forest of the Pacific Northwest and incredible water views, who wouldn’t rank this as one of the top state parks?

 Deception Pass is actually a strait that separates two islands.
-Open year round, this 3,854 acre park can get really busy and the parking lots aren’t exactly what I would consider abundant.
+Open year round, this 3,854 acre park spanning both Fidalgo Island and Whidbey Island, gets a lot of use and the parking lots aren’t exactly what I would consider abundant.
 So plan accordingly.

 Address